unsignedchar-256/unsignedchar-256/README.md

 -->

 ### Welcome! :octocat:
 I have nothing.
-No contributions and any repositories.
 But, **welcome** for everyone who came to my profile!

 ### Why `unsigned char`?
-Because it is good and I love it!
+~~Nothing's wrong.
+Why you're asking?~~
+Because it's my favorite data type !
 Useful when you only want to use less memory because `unsigned char` takes only 1 byte.

 ### Details about me
 Actually I have some projects, but none of them are useful.
 So, I do not have any plan to share them.
-Also, my bad programming skills. 💩

 I love to exploring GitHub repositories for searching some references, exploring useful APIs and libraries, and sometimes just for exploring some interesting repositories.
 I will give them a star and save them just in case I need them.